lnguyenh/fordibot/README.md

 ```

 ### Install wkhtmltopdf
 This bot uses the python library `imgkit` to convert html to images.
-It relies on the well known lightweight program called `wkhtmltopdf` to be installed.
+It relies on the lightweight program `wkhtmltopdf` to be installed.
 Instructions about how to install `wkhtmltopdf`can be found here: https://pypi.org/project/imgkit/

 ### Configuration
 You need to create a file called `.env` at the root of this project.
 Its content should look like: